Leon Boyd: College career

-2006: Hoboken Pioneers
+Hoboken Pioneers (2006)

-Despite his Dutch family ties and a strong desire to play baseball in the Netherlands, Boyd was not pursued by any Hoofdklasse clubs, even after numerous attempts to contact them after his college career was over.
-Instead, he went on to play for the Hoboken Pioneers in Belgium where he had an extremely successful season.
-Not only did he accumulate an 11–1 win–loss record with a 0.84 ERA and 156 strikeouts in just 96 innings pitched, but he also hit .421 with 2 home runs in 38 at bats for the Pioneers, who finished the season as the national runner up.
+Despite his Dutch family ties and a strong desire to play baseball in the Netherlands, Boyd was not pursued by any Honkbal Hoofdklasse clubs, even after numerous attempts to contact them after his college career ended.
+Instead, he played for the Hoboken Pioneers in Belgium's Eerste Divisie.
+He had a successful season, with an 11–1 win–loss record, 0.84 ERA, and 156 strikeouts in 96 innings pitched, and he also hit .421 with 2 home runs in 38 at bats for the Pioneers, who finished the season as the national runner up.

-Following his strong season in Belgium, Boyd was picked up by the Dutch national team to play in the 2006 Intercontinental Cup in Taichung, Taiwan.
-Despite his 0–2 record, Boyd had a 2.63 ERA and led the Nethalnds in innings pitched.
-Against Cuba, he took the loss in a 3–2 defeat where he allowed four hits and one run in 1 2/3 IP of relief after replacing Rob Cordemans.
-Three days later, he allowed just one run in six innings against Japan but again lost as the Dutch were shut out.
+Following his strong season in Belgium, Boyd was picked up by the Netherlands national team to play in the 2006 Intercontinental Cup in Taichung, Taiwan.
+Despite his 0–2 record, Boyd had a 2.63 ERA and ranked second on the team in innings pitched.
+Against Cuba, he took the loss in a 3–2 defeat, allowing four hits and one run in 1 2/3 IP of relief Rob Cordemans.
+Three days later, he allowed one run in six innings against Japan but again lost as the Dutch were shut out.
 His final appearance of the tournament came against Australia, where he struck out 7 and allowed one run in six innings in a no-decision as the Netherlands won 4–3.